• Skip to primary navigation

 For laundry you should dilute the solution for colored clothes so they don’t fade.
 If you do use the cleaning recipe for laundry, use only ¼ cup and test on light colored fabrics first.

-If your clothes are very dirty or stained you might need to do a few extra steps:
+If your clothes are very dirty or have tough stains you might need to do a few extra steps:

-• soak dirty clothes and solution in the washer overnight; add detergent an leave it to soak.
-Continue the cleaning cycle in the morning
+- soak dirty clothes and solution in the washing machine overnight; add detergent and leave it to soak.
+Continue the wash cycle in the morning

-• wash dirty clothes twice in a row before drying
+- wash dirty laundry twice in a row before drying

 Total cost for ½ gallon all-natural homemade bleach alternative is just 84¢!